flutter/website/src/docs/codelabs/explicit-animations.md

 ```
 This step instantiates `AnimationController`.

+`vsync` is the required named parameter that takes a `TickerProvider`.
 By passing `this` for the `vsync` parameter, this
 step passes `_BouncingBallDemoState`
-as the `TickerProvider` object needed for the `vsync` argument
+as the `TickerProvider` object required by the `vsync` argument
 in the `AnimationController` constructor.

-`_BouncingBallDemoState` can be passed as a `TickerProvider`
-because the previous step adds `SingleTickerProviderStateMixin`
+* The previous step adds the `SingleTickerProviderStateMixin`
-to `_BouncingBallDemoState`.
+  to `_BouncingBallDemoState`, which is why `_BouncingBallDemoState`
+  provides the `TickerProvider` interface required by the `vsync` argument.
-Notice that `vsync` is a required parameter
+* Notice that `vsync` is a required parameter
   in `AnimationController`'s constructor.

-This step also sets provides `AnimationController`'s `duration`
+This step also provides the basic parameters
+that allow `AnimationController` to interpolate all
+values needed for this animation.
-property to 1 second.
+* The `duration` of the animation is 1 second.

-the ball to travel once through the range of values
-defined by `AnimationController`.
+* The `lowerBound` is 0 and `upperBound` is 1.

 #### 4. Add listener(s)
 <?code-excerpt "explicit{4,5}/lib/main.dart"?>